*Gurney, S., J. Smith, D. Etter, and D. M. Williams. 2019. American black bears and hair snares: a behavioral analysis. Ursus. In Press.

 Porter, W. F. 2014.
 Lessons in leadership.
-In: Future of fisheries: perspectives for emerging professionals, Editors William Taylor, A. J. Lynch and N. J. Leopold.
+Pages 365-370 in Future of fisheries: perspectives for emerging professionals, W. Taylor, A. J. Lynch and N. J. Leopold, editors.
 American Fisheries Society.
-Bethesda, Maryland.
-Pages 365-370.
+Bethesda, Maryland, USA.

 Snow, N. P., D. M. Williams, and W. F. Porter.
 2014.
 A landscape-based approach for delineating hotspots of wildlife-vehicle collisions.
 Landscape Ecology 29:817–829.

 Spilman, C.J., N. Schoch, W. F. Porter, and M.J.
 Glennon.
 2014.
 The effects of lakeshore development on common loon (Gavia immer) productivity in Adirondack Park, New York, USA.
 Waterbirds 37:94-101.

 Williams, D. M., A. C. Dechen Quinn, and W. F. Porter.
 2014.
 Informing disease models with temporal and spatial contact structure among GPS-collared individuals in wild populations.
 PLOS ONE 9(1):e84368.